-Beth is a Fellow of the American College of Trial Lawyers, a member of American Law Institute (ALI), a Legal 500 Leading Trial Lawyer, and a Chambers USA “Star Individual” among Nationwide Trial Lawyers.
-She has been named a Litigator of the Year by The American Lawyer, a Law360 Trial Ace, A National Law Journal Winning Litigator, and Chambers’ Business Trial Lawyer of the Year.
-Beth received these honors for delivering stellar results and based on praise from clients and peers, including the following accolades:
+Beth is a Fellow of the American College of Trial Lawyers, a member of American Law Institute (ALI), and a Legal 500 Leading Trial Lawyer.
+She has been named a Litigator of the Year by The American Lawyer, a Law360 Trial Ace and Trial MVP, and A National Law Journal Winning Litigator.

 - Lead trial counsel for Philip Morris USA in two consumer class actions involving Light cigarettes and multi-billion-dollar damage claims.
 Plaintiffs claimed that Philip Morris’s use of the terms “Lights” and “Lowered Tar and Nicotine” violated Missouri state law by suggesting that Marlboro Lights, the nation’s best-selling cigarettes, were not as dangerous as Marlboro full-flavored cigarettes.
 After a three-week trial, the St. Louis jury rendered a complete defense verdict in less than 30 minutes.